-There is a variety of technology used in training employees.
+There is a variety of technology used in training methods for employees.
 Training employees, while necessary and beneficial, can be a huge financial burden on a company.
 The cost of training, coupled with the time it takes to bring a new employee up to speed on company software and other procedures, should make implementing a more effective approach to training a top priority for any organization.
-Fortunately, emerging technologies have improved the employee training process.
+Fortunately, emerging technologies have improved the ways to train employees.
 By leveraging these technologies, your organization can ultimately save time and money.
-Discover the five most efficient methods, tools, and technology used in training employees:
+Discover the five most efficient tools, technologies, and training methods for employees:

 1. Interactive Training Materials

 In the not-too-distant past, there was little-to-no modern technology used in training employees; employee training consisted of an instructor talking to a room full of people.
 These days, however, technology has enabled employers to take advantage of interactive training materials that can assess a new employee's skills and adjust training material to match their level of expertise.
 Additionally, tools like training guides and handbooks can be turned into interactive e-books, where more specific educational components can be included (e.g., a detailed instructional video can be embedded within a training manual to further expand on educational topics).

 2. Interactive Gaming

 Gamification is a modern form of technology used in training employees.
 This method of interactive gaming has become increasingly popular over the last few years and is now used in a variety of industries.
 Its popularity has risen largely because of its ability to help organizations improve education and keep both customers and employees engaged.
-In addition, gamification can significantly improve the training experience by creating a healthy and competitive environment that keeps employees engaged in educational information they'll need to be successful.
+In addition, gamification can significantly improve the training experience by creating a healthy and competitive environment that keeps employees engaged in the educational information they'll need to be successful.
 Immersion helps employees retain new concepts and processes better than just reading about it or listening to someone in a classroom.

 3. Internal Wiki